 Confessions of a waste picker sets out the good, the bad and the ugly of dumpster diving.
 Does the fennel go to make a soup, or will it be planted in the garden?
+Or should it go simply to the worm farms?

 I am sure those of you who read Chris Ellis’ graphic blog in the Witness on the stark poverty facing South Africa in these Covid-19 times were moved as I was; every silver lining is marred by very dark clouds.
 The only point to add is that obesity kills twice as many people in the world as starvation.